Codecademy/docs/content/java/concepts/pojo/pojo.md

   - 'paths/computer-science'
 ---

-A **POJO** (Plain old Java object) is a [class definition](https://www.codecademy.com/resources/docs/java/classes) that is not tied to any Java famework so any Java program can use it.
+A **POJO** (Plain old Java object) is a [class definition](https://www.codecademy.com/resources/docs/java/classes) that is not tied to any Java framework so any Java program can use it.
 A POJO has no particular naming convention for properties and methods, or any other special restrictions.
 Their primary advantage is their reusability and simplicity.

 ## Example